Memorial Day Service

 Whitefish Bay — Memorial Day Ceremony

-When: Monday, May 25 at 11 am Where: Veterans Monument & Memorial Garden, Armory Park (corner of Henry Clay St. & Ardmore Ave.)
+When: Monday, May 25 at 11 am Where: Veterans Memorial, Armory Park (corner of Henry Clay St. & Ardmore Ave.)

 What to expect: A brief program with remarks, a wreath-laying, Taps, and time for reflection at the monument that marks the former National Guard Armory site.
 The program goes on rain or shine — bring a chair or blanket.
-There is parking in the High School lot and on the street.
+There is parking in nearby lots and on the street.

 Shorewood — Community Memorial Day Program